karatelabs/karate/README.md

 * Support for data-driven tests and being able to tag (or group) tests is built-in, no need to rely on TestNG or JUnit
 * Standard Java / Maven project structure, and seamless integration into CI / CD pipelines - with both JUnit and TestNG being supported
 * Support for multi-threaded parallel execution, which is a huge time-saver, especially for HTTP integration tests
+* Built-in test-reports powered by Cucumber-JVM with the option of using third-party (open-source) maven-plugins for even better-looking reports
 * Easily invoke JDK classes, Java libraries, or re-use custom Java code if needed, for ultimate extensibility
 * Simple plug-in system for authentication and HTTP header management that will handle any complex, real-world scenario
 * Future-proof 'pluggable' HTTP client abstraction supports both Apache and Jersey so that you can choose what works best in your project, and not be blocked by library or dependency conflicts